Silent Sanctuary

 Silent Sanctuary is a 6-piece Filipino rock band that was formed in Metro Manila, Philippines in 2001.
 Five studio albums have been released by the band throughout its career.

 History

-Silent Sanctuary was formed in 2001 with three founding members Norman Dellosa (vocals, guitars), Paolo Legaspi (bass guitar, backing vocals), and Allen Calixto (drums).
-As a growing band, they experimented in their music by mixing in classical instruments to make a unique sound, adding the fourth member, Norman's high school classmate Anjo Inacay (cellist) to the line-up.
-In 2002, they were asked to guest in UnTV's In the Raw where Anjo asked Jett Ramirez to create string arrangements for their performance.
-More string instrumentalists joined them during that single episode.
+The band was formed in 2001 with Norman Dellosa (vocals, guitars), Paolo Legaspi (bass guitar, backing vocals), and Allen Calixto (drums).
+They experimented with their music by using classical instruments.
+To achieve this, they added Anjo Inacay (cellist), Dellosa's high school classmate, to the line-up.

+In 2002, they guested in UnTV's In the Raw where Anjo asked Jett Ramirez to create string arrangements for their performance.
+They were joined by other string instrumentalists in the said episode.
 Later, Jett Ramirez (violist) and Chino David (violinist) were both asked as formal members of the band.

 The name Silent Sanctuary was coined by Dellosa.
 In February 2004, they released an independently produced full-length album in Millennia Bar and Cafe in Kamuning entitled Ellipsis of the Mind.
 On the same year, Dellosa left the band.